acmerlino1/Tic-Tac-Toe-Tech-Test-/README.md

 # Tic-Tac-Toe-Tech-Test

-A game of Tic Tac Toe fo 2 players.
+A game of Tic Tac Toe for 2 players.

 The rules of tic-tac-toe are as follows: